 Smoothies are the best way to get many different nutrients packed into one meal or snack.
 They taste delicious, too!

-The possibilities are endless when it comes to smoothie ingredients and combinations, so rather than list a group of recipes, I thought I’d create a guide to the best smoothie ingredients and smoothie making tips.
+The possibilities are endless when it comes to smoothie ingredients and combinations, so rather than list a group of recipes, I thought I'd create a comprehensive list of the best smoothie ingredients and smoothie making tips.

 If you stock up on some or all of these items at the store, you'll be able to turn your kitchen into a smoothie bar, and make whatever you're craving at a moment's notice.

 This post contains affiliate links